 My new podcast, What's New, has launched, and I'm truly excited about the opportunity to explore new ideas and discoveries on the show.
 What's New will cover a wide range of topics, from the humanities, social sciences, natural sciences, and technology, and it is intended for anyone who wants to learn new things.
-I hope that you'll subscribe today on iTunes, Google Play, or SoundCloud.
+I hope that you'll subscribe … Continue reading Introducing the What’s New Podcast

 The Scholars' Lab at the University of Virginia has posted audio recordings of sessions from “The Humanities in a Digital Age,” a symposium that took place in November at UVA’s new Institute of the Humanities and Global Cultures.
 My keynote at the symposium was entitled "Humanities Scholars and the Web: Past, Present, Future," and focused … Continue reading Critical Elements of Web Culture Scholars Should Understand

 The flawed launch of Google Buzz, with its privacy nightmare of exposing the social graph of one's email account, makes me, Tom, Mills, and Amanda French consider the major issue of online privacy on this week's Digital Campus podcast.
-Covering several stories, including Facebook attacks on teachers and teachers spying on students, we think about the ways in which technology enables new kinds of violations on campus—and what we should do about it.
-[Subscribe to this podcast.]
+Covering several stories, including Facebook attacks on teachers and teachers spying on students, we think about … Continue reading Digital Campus #52 – What’s the Buzz?

 For the past few months I've neglected to reblog in this space the availability of fresh new Digital Campus podcasts for your listening pleasure.
 Below is a list of the major topics of each of those episodes—if you're new to the podcast, pick one that sounds interesting and give it a listen.
 Or just subscribe … Continue reading Digital Campus Podcasts #46-51